Our Mission : Executives & Board

 CHIEF FINANCIAL OFFICER

-David Noymer joined The Greater Boston Food Bank as Chief Financial Officer in July 2009.
-In this role, he is responsible for Finance and Accounting, along with Information Technology.
-Prior to joining The Food Bank, Noymer served as CFO for several different service sector companies over the past 22 years.
+David Noymer joined The Greater Boston Food Bank (GBFB) as Chief Financial Officer in July 2009.
+In this role, he is responsible for Finance and Accounting, Information Technology, and Human Resources.
+Prior to joining GBFB, Noymer served as CFO for several different service sector companies for over 20 years.
 Most recently, he was CFO at Accounting Management Solutions.
 Previously, he served as CFO at Feinstein Kean Healthcare, Information Mapping, and Clinical Data.
 Noymer also served as a Director for the Boston Chapter of Financial Executives International from 1999 – 2001.
+He was elected Chair of the CFO Steering Committee for Feeding America for a two year term starting in 2016.
 He earned a BSBA in Accounting from American University, and an MBA from the University of Massachusetts.
 Noymer is a CPA in Massachusetts.

 The Greater Boston Food Bank is fortunate to be guided by a dedicated and generous board of directors who are devoted to our mission to end hunger in eastern Massachusetts.